FluffyBullet/BensRental/README.md

 1. Log in to find account information.

-To get a good understanding of the flow of information, I will first look over multiple websites offering overnight stay, alternative days and rental of accomodation.
+To get a good understanding of the flow of information, I will first look over multiple websites offering overnight stay, alternative days and rental of accommodation.

 Also conduct a Q&A Session with the owner of mentioned caravan to ensure my envisaged and expected information overlaps or includes all relevant information.
-This session is also used to expand my selection of informaton for what may be helpful at a later stage.
+This session is also used to expand my selection of information for what may be helpful at a later stage.

 ****